Chapter 6. Correcting Data Automatically

 Remote correct groups tasks together that require Internet access in order to run

 1.1.
-What are MusicBrainz and AmpliFIND?
+What is MusicBrainz ?

 1.2.
-What is Discogs?
+What is Discogs ?

-Discogs is another online database of information similar to Musicbrainz, Discogs also allows you to buy and sell records and CD's to other Discogs users.
-We use Musicbrainz and Discogs to get the best possible coverage of your song library.
+Discogs is another online database of information similar to MusicBrainz, Discogs also allows you to buy and sell records and CD's to other Discogs users.
+We use MusicBrainz and Discogs to get the best possible coverage of your song library.

-1.4.
+1.6.
 Retrieve Acoustic Ids

 The Save Acoustic Ids to file as retrieved save the acoustic id to the file as it is retrieved.
-This protects you from losing your work against a system crash, because acoustic ids are always correct, no verfication is required by the user
+This protects you from losing your work against a system crash, because acoustic ids are always correct, no verification is required by the user

-1.5.
-Autocorrect Metadata from MusicBrainz
+1.7.
+Auto correct Metadata from MusicBrainz

 This attempts to find a match in the MusicBrainz Database, using metadata such as artist, album and title, track duration and track number and/or the Acoustic Id.
-Jaikoz groups your songs by album if they have album field specified and/or by folder and first of all try to find a matching release on Musicbrainz for all the songs in the grouping, a sophisticated algorithm analyses potential matches and selects the one that matches all songs the best and is most similar to your preferences including preferred country and media format.
+Jaikoz groups your songs by album if they have album field specified and/or by folder and first of all try to find a matching release on MusicBrainz for all the songs in the grouping, a sophisticated algorithm analyses potential matches and selects the one that matches all songs the best and is most similar to your preferences including preferred country and media format.
 If no suitable match is found Jaikoz then does song by song matching based on the metadata, and then for remaining songs it matches based on acoustic ids.
-Jaikoz will complete as many fields as it can from MusicBrainz if they are enabled in your AutoFormat options.
+Jaikoz will complete as many fields as it can from MusicBrainz if they are enabled in your Auto Format options.

 Because different customers use Jaikoz in different ways there are a number of preferences you can change

-If the matching Musicbrainz song has a match to a Discogs Release Jaikoz can use Discogs to retrieve additional information for the song, if you do not wish to do this then check Do not update from Discogs when matching
+If the matching MusicBrainz song has a match to a Discogs Release Jaikoz can use Discogs to retrieve additional information for the song, if you do not wish to do this then check Do not update from Discogs when matching

-1.5.2.
+1.7.2.
 Match Preferences

-These preferences apply to both matching from Musicbrainz and matching from Discogs
+These preferences apply to both matching from MusicBrainz and matching from Discogs

 The Prefer do not match to Various Artist Compilations and Prefer do not match to Single Artist Compilations options will give preference to matching a song on an original release such as original album or single, and will only match to a compilation album as a last resort.